 TMJ and TMD

 Temporomandibular joint and muscle disorder, also known as TMD, is a set of conditions that causes pain in the jaw muscles.
 Exactly how many people suffer from TMD is unknown.
 The National Institute of Dental and Craniofacial Research estimates between 5% to 13% of the population suffers from some level of TMD.
 TMD rates are higher among younger people.
 What causes TMD and who may have it is a largely debated subject, there is no standard definition for TMD.
 Scientists researching TMD are looking for the conditions, causes, and effective modes of treatment for TMD.
-Schedule a dental exam with one of our dentists at if you are in pain or have been afflicted by these symptoms.
+Schedule a dental exam for your first visit with one of our dentists or endodontist at if you are in pain or have been afflicted by these symptoms.

 The Anatomy Of The Jaw

 The lower jawbone, known as the mandible, is supported by muscles and joints on the side of your face near your ears.
 The part of the jawbone that connects to your skull is called the rami, it has two points like a fork.
 The rear point close to the back of your skull is called the condylar process.
 The front point facing the front of your skull is called the coronoid process.
 The condylar process is where the mandible connects to the skull by the temporomandibular joint (TMJ).
 This joint rests between the ear canal and the temporal bone.
 Your jaw and the TMJ have special maneuverability so that you can talk, eat, or yawn.
 The joints are flexible; you can move your jaw up or down, or side to side.
 Muscles attached to the jaw hold it steady, controlling its position and movement.
 The four muscles involved in chewing are the medial pterygoid muscle, lateral pterygoid muscle, masseter muscle, and temporalis muscle.
 Fewer muscles are involved in chewing than in speech, which requires more anterior facial muscles.